BBD00/core_planner/README.md

 This repository contains the training code for CORE Planner (Contextual-memory Oriented Reinforcement-learning).

 **Note:** This repository only includes training code.
-ROS-based evaluation code is available at https://github.com/marmotlab/ARiADNE-ROS-Planner.
+ROS-based evaluation code is coming soon.

 ### Demo of CORE